Its-Drinking-The-Water/Desktop-Games/README.md

 2. Copy and paste on of the games into the file
 3. Save it as (filename).js to your desktop
 4. Drag the icons around to play games!
+5. You may need to set desktop icons to small depending on the game to allow for more space to fit icons